EdmundphChow/Bellabeat_Casestudy/README.md

 # Case Study: How Can a Wellness Technology Company Play It Smart?

 ## Case study Background
 This case Study is about Bellabeat, a high-tech manufacturer of health-focused products.
-By analyzing smart device finess data, it help unlock new growth opportunities for the company.
+By analyzing smart device fitness data, it help unlock new growth opportunities for the company.

-This case study will be foucsed on these 3 questions:
+This case study will be focused on these 3 questions:

 -What are some trends in smart device usages?\
 -How could these trends apply to Bellabeet customers?\